colmanhumphrey/glmmboot/README.md

 ## Overview

-glmmboot provides a simple interface for creating bootstrap confidence intervals using a wide set of models.
+glmmboot provides a simple interface for creating non-parametric bootstrap confidence intervals using a wide set of models.
 The primary function is `bootstrap_model`, which has three primary arguments:

 -   `base_model`: the model run on the full data as you normally would, prior to bootstrapping